agonzal/dotfiles/README.md

 ![current](/screenshot/current.png)

 ### Approach

 I believe your desktop environment should be a representation of YOU and customized accordingly.
 Personally I choose to run a standalone Tiling Window Manager, called XMonad.
-It's only concern is managing the windows spawned by Xorg.
-From here I can pick and choose which functionality I want to implement or not in my current setup.
+It's only concern is managing the windows.
+From that point I can pick and choose which functionality I want to implement to mimic a full-blown desktop environment.
 This repo also includes a setup for BSPWM but I ultiimately always end up back on XMonad.

 ### Colorscheme

 Currently I am utilizing a customized version of base16_onedark.
-I prefer using a darker color for my background and employ that system wide wherever I can.
-To be honest, if I cannot rice it so that I can have a cohesive look across my entire setup then I will more then likely not run it on my main desktop, of course exceptions have to be made.
+I prefer using a darker color for my background and employ that system wide.
+Not having a unified looksystem wide would bother me, so the software I utilize tends to be highly customizable and fits into the general aestetics of my setup.
+These are the colors being utilized system wide from GTK theme to the custom themes/stylesets I have created.

+OneDark:

+#define base00 #1e222a
+##define base00 #1b1e23
+#define base01 #353b45
+#define base02 #3e4451
+#define base03 #545862
+#define base04 #565c64
+#define base05 #abb2bf
+#define base06 #b6bdca
+#define base07 #c8ccd4
+#define base08 #e06c75
+#define base09 #d19a66
+#define base0A #e5c07b
+#define base0B #98c379
+#define base0C #56b6c2
+#define base0D #61afef
+#define base0E #c678dd
+#define base0F #be5046

    - Xresources (system-wide)
    - GTK2/3 OneDarkish theme (custom, heavily inspired by siduck76)